HubSpot pricing explained: Is it the right choice for you in 2026?

 Sales Hub pricing

-The Sales Hub is designed to help teams organize their pipeline and close deals.
-But just like the Marketing Hub, the automation features that make a real difference are reserved for the higher tiers.
+The Sales Hub is built to help teams organize their pipeline and close more deals.
+Higher tiers introduce the automation that significantly boosts sales productivity.

 | Feature | Starter | Professional | Enterprise |